Zjoswaa/Wordle-Guesser/README.md

 If a Makefile was made `cd .\build\ && make`.
 Then `.\Guesser.exe` to run the program.

 If a Visual Studio Solution was made.
-Open `Wordle_Guesser.sln` located in the `build` directory.
+Open `Guesser.sln` located in the `build` directory.
 Then build the project in Visual Studio.
 ### Linux
 In the root directory, run `cmake -S ./src/ -B ./build/`.
 This will generate the build files.
 Generally a Makefile.